 Two days is not enough time to see an entire island, but it’s enough time to hike and search for petroglyphs, swim at Hulopoe Bay, (one of my favorites in Hawaii) and be amazed by the Garden of the Gods.

 Having a vehicle with 4-wheel drive is pretty crucial to get around.
-It’s actually the only thing you can rent, and when you get there you’ll understand why.
+It’s the only thing you can rent, and when you get there, you’ll understand why.
 There are 2 Four Seasons Hotels and Hotel Lanai in town, but we chose to camp at Hulopoe Bay, on the South shore right next to one of the Four Seasons.
-The camping permit was $60, but is good for 4 days.
-If possible, escape to Lanai for 4 days.
+The camping permit was $60 but is good for four days.
+If possible, escape to Lanai for four days.